blib-la/hyv/docs/09_CREATING_PERSONAS.md

 );
 ```

-The `createInstructionPersona` function takes three arguments:

--   `persona`: The object describing the persona.
--   An array of rule objects that the AI should adhere to.
-Each rule has an `importance` and a
-    `rule` string.
--   An object that details the format of the AI's responses.

-## Create a Hyv Agent
+### Instantiate a Hyv Agent

-With the persona and system instruction defined, create a new `Agent` using a `GPTModelAdapter` that
+With the persona and system instruction ready, create an `Agent` using a `GPTModelAdapter`
-incorporates these settings.
+incorporating these settings.

 ```typescript
 const storyteller = new Agent(